larawhale/cms/README.md

 php artisan migrate
 ```

-Further more you should publish the resources by using the `cms` tag:
+Last but not least you should publish the resources by using the `cms` tag:

 ```
 php artisan vendor:publish --tag=cms
 ```

-This package also provides separate publishing tags:
+This package also provides separate publishing tags to prevent you application from cluttering with files you do not need.

   - `cms.assets` (required)<br>
     All public asset files required for the user interface, this includes fonts, css and javascript.